 Subsidized Guardianship

-This training offers the Foster Care Coordinator a review of eligibility and the child welfare agency responsibly to establishing a Subsidized Guardianship.
-This training will prepare you to provide consultation and support to foster parents going through this process.
+This training offers the Foster Care Coordinator a review of the eligibility requirements and prepares the Foster Care Coordinator to provide support to foster parents going through the Subsidized Guardianship process.

 Information about this training can be accessed through our website.